-- Select Camber at Zero Toe from Measure Screen. - 2.
+- 1. Select Camber at Zero Toe from Measure Screen. - 2.
 Using the on-screen meter, turn the left wheel towards the center until the meter turns green. - 3.
 Press OK to continue. - 4.
 Repeat this process for the right wheel.
-Click OK to continue. - The results are displayed above the wheel graphics.
-Click "Next" to return to the readings screen.
+Click OK to continue. - 5.
+The software returns to the readings screen.